hannanmir/jquery-salary-calculator/README.md

 ## Description

-A simple calculator for determing the monthly payroll budget.
+A simple calculator for determining the monthly payroll budget.
 HTML/CSS framework with jQuery used to append and javascript to run the logic behind the scenes.
 Additional styling completed with Bootstrap.

 Functionality inclues:
 - Input name, title, id, and annual salary